 To diagnose this type of cancer, a physician will review the symptoms, as well as the medical and family history.
 They will also carry out a pelvic examination.

-This involves inspecting and feeling the cervix, uterus, vagina, and labia to detect any lumps or changes in shape or size.
+The doctor will inspect and feel the cervix, uterus, vagina, and labia to detect any lumps or changes in shape or size.

 A transvaginal ultrasound (TVU) scan can determine the size and shape of the uterus and the texture and thickness of the endometrium to rule out other conditions.
 A transducer is inserted into the vagina, and sound waves create a video image of the uterus on a monitor.